scifir/scifir-units/TO-DO.md

 // TODO: angle should read initialization strings in radian too inside the string constructor, maybe with "radian" name, possibly "rad" should be supported too
 // TODO: maybe add obtusangle, rect angle, acutangle, etc
 // TODO: study if to add the gradian
+// TODO: study if to add the turn

 // SPECIAL UNITS - EXTRA (7)
 // TODO: ip class? check networking libraries of C++ and decide if to add it here